 Ever heard of the legal saying: “Innocent until proved guilty”?
 Well, that applies in this case as well.
 Unless you are a 100% sure that your partner is cheating on you or dislikes you by explicitly saying it (which by the way what are you waiting for to dump his/her a**??).

-The feeling of jealousy is actually useless, and you do not need it in your life at all.
+The feeling of jealousy won’t really help you overcome insecurity relationship.
+And you do not need it in your life at all.
 If your partner is in fact cheating (or has such intentions), your jealousy is no remedy to that.

 So every time you feel that way, take a deep breath and repeat to yourself: I trust my partner, and if he/she betrays that trust it is not my fault.
 I seriously want you to take note of this and read it out loud until you believe it!

-Relationships are better when they’re full of trust.
+So, if you ever wonder: How do you fix insecurity?
+You should know, relationships are better when they’re full of trust.
 Open up to your partner about these insecurities whenever you feel ready.
 But pay attention not to look for ego-boosting words from them.
 Instead, make sure to let them know how you feel, don’t carry that weight in silence!
+Because that’s the ideal method on how to overcome insecurity in relationships.

 I hope this advice was helpful to you.
 Stay tuned for more love and relationship advice.